paoloff/STAT542-Statistical-Learning/Projects/Project 2 - Walmart Stores’ Weekly Sales Data/README.md

 We use the Google Colab standard machine (not paid version), the model takes 19 minutes to train.

-- Performance
-    - Here I list the performance for 10 test data sets.
+- Performance: Here we list the performance for 10 test data sets.
 The average is 1566.

 |Test set | Performance|
 |--|--|